XSKULL25/XSKULL25/README.md

-- 👋 Hi, I’m @XSKULL25
+- 👋 Hi, I’m Abhinav Gupta
-- 👀 I’m interested in app development
-- 🌱 I’m currently learning app development / artificial intelligence / machine learning
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me abhinavgupta02525@gmail.com

 <!---
 XSKULL25/XSKULL25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.